-Landlords can register their interest in an application form online.
+Landlords can register their interest in an application form online (no longer available as scheme is now live).
 The council will contact them once the application system opens.

 A five year licence costs £480.
 The early bird discounted rate for landlords who make a complete application by 30 November is £400.
 There is also a discounted fee of £280 for accredited landlords.

 Find out more

 The council is holding a landlord information exchange event at Oxford Town Hall at 10am on Monday 15 August.